The GW Hatchet: 20th century

+In 1998, The Hatchet launched its website.

+21st century

-In 1998, The Hatchet launched its website, which has won many awards including a National Pacemaker Award in 2006 and 2010.
+The Hatchet has won awards, including a National Pacemaker Award in 2006 and 2010.

-For many years, the University only charged the paper $1 in rent for their fully controlled townhouse in Washington, D.C. but began charging monthly rent at reduced rates as of 2006.
-In 2012, The Hatchet moved out of the University owned townhouse at 2140 G St. NW and into their own building at 2148 F St. NW.
-In 2017, The Hatchet sold the building on F St. and began renting from the University again at 609 21st St. NW, known as Davis-Hodgkins House.
+For many years, the university only charged the paper $1 in rent for their fully controlled townhouse in Washington, D.C., but began charging monthly rent at reduced rates as of 2006.
+In 2012, The Hatchet moved out of the university owned townhouse at 2140 G St. NW and into their own building at 2148 F St. NW.
+In 2017, The Hatchet sold the building on F St. and began renting from the university again at 609 21st St. NW, known as Davis-Hodgkins House.

-In March 2015, the nonprofit real estate arm of The Hatchet sued the city of Washington, D.C. in D.C.
+In March 2015, the nonprofit real estate arm of The Hatchet sued the city of Washington, D.C., in D.C.
 Superior Court over a disputed property tax bill of $17,000, arguing that a request for a property tax exemption had been wrongfully denied (under D.C. law, schools, colleges and universities are exempt from property taxes).
 The city itself took the stance that neither The Hatchet nor its real estate arm qualify as educational organizations under D.C. law.
 As of December 2016 the lawsuit is still ongoing.

 Organization

 The newspaper is produced by Hatchet Publications, Inc., an independent, 501(c)(3) nonprofit corporation.
 The publication's mission statement is "to follow, educate, and inform members of The George Washington University and Foggy Bottom communities."
-It also serves as the newspaper of record for the University's archives.
+It also serves as the newspaper of record for the university's archives.

 The GW Hatchet publishes 2,500 copies every Monday throughout the school semesters and a special freshman orientation issue during the summer recess.

 All issues of The Hatchet are accessible through the Special Collections Research Center at the Estelle and Melvin Gelman Library, located at 2130 H Street NW, Washington, D.C.